YajurAgarwal/YajurAgarwal/README.md

 # 💫 About Me:
-🔭 I’m currently working on CFD with applied Deep Learning<br>🤝 I’m looking for help with OpenFoam<br>🌱 I’m currently learning DSA, CDF, ML and Deep Learning<br>💬 Ask me about Nothing<br>⚡ Fun fact I also do Competitive Programing
+🔭 I’m currently working on CFD with applied Deep Learning<br>🤝 I’m looking for help with OpenFoam<br>🌱 I’m currently learning DSA, CFD, ML, and Deep Learning<br>💬 Ask me about Nothing<br>⚡ Fun fact I also do Competitive Programming

 ## 🌐 Socials: